colehaus/colex/content/posts/yaas-epistemology/main.md

 <!--more-->

 This set off a frenzy of philosophical activity that has yet to cease [@shope2017].
 Most philosophers try to repair the traditional analysis by finding some appropriate link between justification and truth.
 If Whetu just got lucky, we need to ensure that luck doesn't suffice to constitute knowledge.
-For reasons of brevity (among others), I'll direct the interested to [SEP](https://plato.stanford.edu/entries/knowledge-analysis/) for a further discussion of the reams of argumentation here.
+For reasons of brevity (among others), I'll direct the interested to [SEP](https://plato.stanford.edu/entries/knowledge-analysis/) for a further discussion of the reams of argumentation on this topic.

 ## [Justification](#yaas-epistemology-map){#justified .arg-map}